 Bid returns are expected by 20 October, with the contract awarded on 3 November.

-3. Whether it will be a framework or DPS or combination
+3. Whether it will be a framework or DPS, or a combination

-In response to question about this at the ‘kickstarter’ event a MoJ representative said governors should have the ability to be flexible.
-“If an employer comes to the governor wanting something we are clear that governors should be able to provide the right learning to their prisoners to meet this employment need,” they said.
+In response to a question about this at the ‘kickstarter’ event, a MoJ representative said governors should have the ability to be flexible.
+“If an employer comes to the governor wanting something, we are clear that governors should be able to provide the right learning to their prisoners to meet this employment need,” they said.

 4. What form the proposed personalised learning plan will take

-Recording individual learning plan on a central system is one of the 12 mandatory requirements from the MoJ, but no decisions had been made as to what this would look like and how it would combine with other ‘plans’ prisoners have.
+Recording individual learning plans on a central system is one of the twelve mandatory requirements from the MoJ, but no decisions had been made as to what this would look like and how it would combine with other ‘plans’ prisoners have.
 The MoJ is looking for suggestions regarding this.

-The MoJ set out that ‘To help focus and drive improvements to education provision, a suite of measures will be developed and published which support accountability across the system.’
+The MoJ set out that: "To help focus and drive improvements to education provision, a suite of measures will be developed and published which support accountability across the system."
 The suite of measures has not yet been published.
-In response to a question at the kickstarter event about the role of Ofsted the Ministry of Justice said “We are in continuing dialogue with Ofsted about these changes.
-If there is multiple providers then clearly can’t have just one grade.
+In response to a question at the 'kickstarter' event about the role of Ofsted, the MoJ said: “We are in continuing dialogue with Ofsted about these changes.
+If there are multiple providers then they clearly can’t have just one grade.
 It is important that Ofsted understand and examine the role of the governor.
-Ofsted do currently report on in house provision.”
+Ofsted do currently report on in-house provision.”